Q: How does selling your home for a profit affect the income you report and your tax liability?

 Q: If I sell shares in a mutual fund and reinvest the proceeds in another fund from the same fund family, do I have to pay tax on any gain?

 A: You are actually selling one fund and purchasing a new fund.
 You would need to report the sale of the shares you sold on Form 8949, Sales and Dispositions of Capital Assets.
-Information you report on this form gets posted to Form 1040 Schedule D. The purchase price of the new shares you bought becomes the cost basis of those shares.
+Information you report on this form gets posted to Form 1040 Schedule D. You are liable for Capital Gains Tax on any profit from the sale.
+The purchase price of the new shares you bought becomes the cost basis of those shares.
 Your holding period for the new shares starts on the date of purchase of those new shares.

 Q: Last year I had some capital losses that exceeded the $3,000 maximum allowed.
 How do I get to use the remaining losses?